microsoft/service-fabric/.github/ISSUE_TEMPLATE/create_new_issue.md

 ---
 name: create_new_issue
-about: Describe this issue here using below template.
+about: Describe this issue in detail using below template.
-title: ''
+title: Enter short description of Issue
-labels: ''
+labels: Will be assigned by Service Fabric team
 assignees: '@microsoft/service-fabric-triage'

 ---